 What to Do

 Chattanooga Zoo– If you didn’t get your animal fix at the aquarium, check out the Chattanooga Zoo.
 They have a collection of African creatures and native species, as well as jaguars, Komodo dragons, and red pandas.
+Get your Skip the Line: Chattanooga Zoo Admission Ticket before you go.
 301 North Holtzclaw Avenue

 Incline Railway– Chattanooga’s Incline Railway was created in 1895 and runs a 72% grade track from the St. Elmo neighborhood to the top of Lookout Mountain.
 The horsepower motors pull the trolley up the mile, where the glass windows allow guests views of Chattanooga.
 3917 St. Elmo Avenue